The O-Shot® is a revolutionary approach to improve sexual relations and urinary incontinence.

-The healing and growth factors cause new cell growth and vascularization to occur over several months.
-Tissues become more supple, sensitive and elastic.
-They thicken and produce more lubrication when stimulated.
+The healing and growth factors cause new cell growth and vascularization over several months.
+Tissues become more supple, sensitive, and elastic as they thicken and produce more lubrication when stimulated.

-While results vary, most women who have received these injections have experienced improvement in their sexual response and ability to hold their urine soon (hours to weeks) after the injections.
-Some have had profound and nearly immediate increases in their sensitivity, but most women note a more gradual response over several weeks, which can last many months to several years, before being repeated or amplified.
+While results vary, most women who have received these injections have experienced an improvement in their sexual response and ability to hold their urine soon (hours to weeks) after the injections.
+Some have had profound and nearly immediate increases in their sensitivity.
+However, most women note a more gradual response over several weeks, lasting many months to several years, before being repeated or amplified.

 The Research: PRP Research

-The PRP Rejuvenation method has shown to be helpful in treating lichen sclerosus.
-Dermatopathologists, looking at before and after biopsies of women suffering with lichen sclerosus and treated with this technology, determined that most of the women showed improvement in inflammation in the biopsies after treatment.
+The PRP Rejuvenation method has been shown to help treat lichen sclerosus.
+Dermatopathologists, looking at before and after biopsies of women suffering from lichen sclerosus and treated with this technology, determined that most women showed reduced inflammation in the biopsies after treatment.
 The women also reported a statistically significant improvement in symptoms.

 Research continues to support the idea of an “orgasm system” involving complex structures, and the O-Shot® procedure helps rejuvenate that system.

 Rhett Women’s Center is proud to offer the exciting Vampire treatments in the Mount Pleasant Rhett Women’s Center aesthetics suite.
 Dr. Edmund Rhett trained with Dr. Vincent Nacouzi from Cellular Medicine Association to learn his techniques.
-Only members of the Vampire O-Shot® provider group know how to perform the procedure and own the license to use the name.
+Only Vampire O-Shot® provider group members know how to perform the procedure and own the license to use the name.

 Rhett Women’s Center is a licensed provider of the trademark Vampire® procedures.

-The statements made regarding these products/treatments have not been evaluated by the Food and Drug Administration.
+The Food and Drug Administration has not evaluated the statements made regarding these products/treatments.
 These products/treatments are not intended to diagnose, treat, cure or prevent any disease.
 Individual patient experience and results may vary.